Essential info if you’re thinking of visiting Japan - check out these insider tips

 Kyushu Package Tours

-Joining an escorted package group tour in Kyushu is a popular way to travel.
-This is because hiring a private car and driver is so expensive (see above).
-All planning and arrangements are taken care of so you just need to book, arrive and enjoy!
+Joining a package group tour is the easiest way to travel.
+You just need to book, arrive and enjoy!
 You will be travelling on a private tour bus escorted by English-speaking tour leader.
 You usually pay an all-inclusive price except for international flights.
 Here at Kyushu Journeys we offers small-group intimate tours with maximum 12 participants per tour.
 Here are the package tours currently open for booking:

 Due to coronavirus (COVID-19) travel uncertainty we are taking bookings on all our tours with no deposit required.
 If you decide to cancel later there will be nothing for you to pay.

 We can also arrange private escorted package tours just for you, your friends and family.
-If you have 8 or members in your travelling group contact us for details.
+Contact us for details.

-Kyushu has 7 prefectures (local districts); Fukuoka, Ōita, Kumamoto, Nagasaki, Miyazaki, Saga and Kagoshima.
-Let’s look at the best places in each prefecture so you can decide where to visit.
+Kyushu has 7 prefectures (local districts); Fukuoka, Ōita, Kumamoto, Nagasaki, Saga, Miyazaki, and Kagoshima.
+Let’s look at the best places in each prefecture so you can decide where to visit and what to do in Kyushu.

 Yanagawa is an hour by train from Fukuoka city.
 It’s a bit too touristy for our liking but taking a gondola ride along the canals is fun.
 Don’t miss Yanagawa’s signature eel dish after your gondola ride.

 Dazaifu is also an hour by train from Fukuoka city.
 There is an impressive and historic shrine there (Dazaifu Tenmangū) but it is always incredibly crowded.
 It’s dedicated to the Shinto deity of education and so is popular with students.
+Don’t miss Dazaifu’s famous Umegae Mochi rice cakes.
 Kyushu National Museum is also located in Dazaifu.
-It’s one of Japan’s four national museums and is interesting for both adults and kids.

-Itoshima is (you guessed it) about an hour from Fukuoka by train.
-It’s a summer destination with a nice beach, good surf and feels a bit like Bali or Thailand.
+Itoshima is a summer destination with a nice beach, good surf and feels a bit like Bali or Thailand.
 There are a couple of well-known sunset viewpoints.
+Lovers like to take selfies at Couples Rock.

 It takes less than 30 minutes to reach Kurume by shinkansen from Fukuoka city.
 Kurume is known as the “common man’s food city”.
 There are over 100 ramen noodle shops, more yakitori shops per person than anywhere in Japan, and 18 saké breweries along the river.
-It’s one of the best places to see azalea in the whole of Japan.
+It’s one of the best places to see camellia in the whole of Japan.
+The annual fire festival is wow!

 Ukiha is an hour by train from Kurume.
 It’s a wonderful place to see Japan as it once was.
 Wander the old streets and visit traditional shops.
 There is a famous rice terrace viewpoint and orchards where you can pick your own fruit.
 The natural hot-spring onsen water is excellent quality.
 We’re big fans of Ukiha (it’s best to visit by car).